heyimlumi/aim-algorithm-research/README.md

 # This file and it's contents will be updated for each day during which testing occured.

+# Objective : Create an algorithm capable of sustaining low smoothing while not getting hit by VACNet in Premier.

 # 13.04.26

 # Algorithm :